flindersuni/DeepThoughtHPC-docs/docs/source/policies/accessandpermissions.rst

 2) If it takes more than 5-10 minutes or > 2-3GB of RAM, do NOT run it on the head node.

-3) Some acceptable tasks include:
+3) Some acceptable tasks include

     * Compiling software for your own use
     * Transferring / Decompressing Files
     * Light Pre/Post Processing